TomWhitwell/Magnetophon/README.md

 - 1 x CTH1M MONO cassette playback head
 - 2 x Poly Fuses (100ma blow or higher)
 - 2 x 1N4001 diodes
-- 1 x 47uf Electrolytic Capacitor
+- 1 x 47uf Electrolytic Capacitor*
-- 2 x 10uf Electrolytic Capacitors
+- 2 x 10uf Electrolytic Capacitors*
 - 2 x 100nf Ceramic Capacitor
 - 1 x 15nf Polybox Capacitor
 - 1 x 200k resistor
 - 1 x 3.6k resistor
 - 2 x 2.2k resistor
 - 2 x 200R resistor
+- Notes:
-- NB: C7 is NOT required but left on the board in case you have any oscillation in the first op amp.
+- C7 is NOT required but left on the board in case you have any oscillation in the first op amp.
+- *Electo caps should be short - 7mm tall - to fit between the boards.
+Otherwise, you can mount them on the back if you are careful of polarity.

 Status:
 - May 2016: Rev 1 (= Proto 2 with silkscreen tweaks) should be good to build.